deadlysyn/resume/README.md

 me@deadlysyn.com | https://deadlysyn.com

-### Objective

-Seeking a role as a Senior or Staff Engineer where I can apply 30 years of experience building and scaling mission critical infrastructure and cloud native services to accelerate innovation and deliver value for the business.

-### About Me
+### Professional Summary

-I believe DevOps culture and SRE principles enable rallying around shared outcomes; increasing productivity while simultaneously improving quality of life.
-I am well-versed in Agile, Lean Product, GitOps and Infrastructure as Code.

-Humble, collaborative, and continuously learning; I am pragmatic in my work style and technology choices.
-Having worked fully remote for over a decade, I am highly effective at asynchronous collaboration.
+Senior Site Reliability and Infrastructure Engineer with nearly 30 years of experience building, scaling, and operating mission-critical systems.
+Most recently a Staff Site Reliability Engineer supporting a platform of 60+ Amazon EKS clusters, with deep expertise in AWS, Terraform and infrastructure as code, GitOps delivery (ArgoCD, Helm), observability, and SLO-driven reliability practices.

+Seasoned incident responder who has led 1,000+ incidents, run on-call rotations, written postmortems, and built incident management processes from scratch, later adapting the right parts of PagerDuty’s open-source Incident Response framework (as an early contributor) to what each organization actually needs.
+Known for establishing SLO programs from scratch, automating away toil, and teaching product teams to own the reliability of their services.

 ### Experience

-#### April 2024-Present | Staff Cloud Infrastructure Engineer | Assured (https://assured.com)
+#### April 2024-September 2026 | Staff Site Reliability Engineer | Assured (https://assured.com)

-- Care and feeding of 60+ EKS clusters aka "infrastructure platform"
+- Contributed Terraform modules, Terragrunt boilerplate, and ArgoCD manifests to the migration from Elastic Beanstalk to a 60+ cluster Amazon EKS platform, where new services ship as additional pods instead of new environments, simplifying delivery and accelerating innovation.
+- Owned ongoing EKS cluster and ArgoCD upgrades for the platform.
-- New service delivery via ArgoCD and Helm
+- Delivered new services through GitOps pipelines built on ArgoCD and Helm.
-- IaC thought leadership (terraform vs tofu, terragrunt, boilerplate, TACO)
-- Bootstrapped SLO practice (theory, instrumentation, managing with IaC)
-- Kicked off "embedded" program (worked with product teams to help instrument key transactions and "teach to fish")
+- Established the company’s SLO practice from the ground up: identified ~30 customer-critical key transactions, instrumented the Node.js application, and codified the SLIs and SLOs in New Relic using Terraform.
+- Created and documented an “embedded” program that partnered SREs with product teams to build SLOs themselves rather than have them built for them; piloted it with one team new to SLOs, then defined the repeatable pattern that grew adoption to ~20 teams.
+- Set infrastructure as code strategy for the organization, evaluating Terraform vs. OpenTofu, Terragrunt, Boilerplate, and Terraform automation and collaboration (TACO) tooling.
-- Led o11y platform data migration to scale and align with best practices
+- Led migration of the observability platform’s data to improve scale and align with industry best practices.

 #### April 2022-December 2023 | Sr. Site Reliability Engineer | Lattice (https://lattice.com)

-- Templatized infrastructure deployment (8x decrease in "time to new service")
+- Templatized infrastructure deployment with reusable Kubernetes and ArgoCD templates for common scenarios and an interactive menu-driven script, so even junior JavaScript engineers could answer a few questions and get a working Kubernetes service; cut the time to produce a Kubernetes and ArgoCD pull request from a full day to under an hour (8x).
+- Enabled rapid adoption of new architecture patterns, particularly microfrontends, on a platform that previously ran only a few backend services.
-- Deployed ArgoCD to orchestrate complex web of monolith and microservice dependencies
+- Deployed ArgoCD to orchestrate deployments across a complex web of monolith and microservice dependencies.
-- Scaled global Kubernetes footprint in complex regulatory environment
+- Scaled the global Kubernetes footprint while meeting the demands of a complex regulatory environment.

 #### January 2020-March 2022 | Sr. DevOps Engineer | Sonatype (https://sonatype.com)

-- Automated employee onboarding (reduced hours of manual work to minutes)
+- Built an employee onboarding service that wrapped HR, IT, security, and operations tasks into a single button and report, onboarding 100+ managers, salespeople, and engineers during a period of rapid growth; saved 4–8 hours per week of manual account and permission work while adding consistency and an audit trail.
-- Built API allowing teams to self-manage AWS access (eliminated ticket wait time)
+- Built a self-service API that let teams manage their own AWS access, used daily by ~10 development teams and eliminating ticket wait times.
-- Scaled and secured core infrastructure services and developer tooling
+- Scaled and secured core infrastructure services and developer tooling.

 #### January 2018-December 2019 | Sr. Site Reliability Engineer | Pivotal Labs (Acquired)